nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 - **Interoperability:** The approach is designed to integrate with existing workload identity frameworks (e.g., SPIFFE/SPIRE), enabling adoption in cloud, edge, and enterprise environments.

 For example, in this document:
-  * The **Workload Identity Manager** is represented by the SPIFFE/SPIRE server (spire).
+  * The **Workload Identity Manager** is represented by the SPIFFE/SPIRE server.
-  * The **Workload Identity Agent** is represented by the SPIFFE/SPIRE agent (spire).
+  * The **Workload Identity Agent** is represented by the SPIFFE/SPIRE agent.

 ## 5.1.
 Server Hosts - Solution highlights
 Assumptions: The maximum round-trip delay within a data center typically ranges from 500-1000 microseconds.

-Scalable hierarchical approach – enhancements to Workload Identity (Spiffe/Spire) solution
+Scalable hierarchical approach – enhancements to Workload Identity (SPIFFE/SPIRE) solution
-* Each of the hosts run a workload identity agent (Spiffe/Spire agent) with TPM plugin which connect to a workload identity manager (Spiffe/Spire server)
+* Each of the hosts runs a workload identity agent (SPIFFE/SPIRE agent) with TPM plugin which connects to a workload identity manager (SPIFFE/SPIRE server)

 * Location anchor hosts are directly attached to trusted location source - Mobile modem, GNSS Galileo receiver etc.
   * Use of multiple location anchor hosts can enhance security and trust.
   * For mobile sensors, the location can be tracked outside of host using a GSMA standards based mobile service provider API.

 * Host geolocation sensor composition manager periodically verifies location anchor hosts device composition (primarily location sensors).
-  * Use Spiffe/Spire agent host geolocation plugin (new)
+  * Use SPIFFE/SPIRE agent host geolocation plugin (new)

-* Host proximity manager periodically verifies that location anchor hosts provide proof that application hosts are within the maximum DC round-trip delay from them.
+* Host proximity manager periodically verifies that location anchor hosts provide proof that application hosts are within the maximum data center round-trip delay from them.
-  * SW-based Attested PTP - Modified Linux PTP daemon (Spiffe/Spire workload) will sign PTP messages
+  * SW-based Attested PTP - Modified Linux PTP daemon (SPIFFE/SPIRE workload) will sign PTP messages
   * HW-based Attested PTP - Relevant for sub microsecond precision timing solutions

 * Workload identity agent provides proof that workloads run only on workload/location anchor hosts.
-  * This is done using enhancements to existing Spiffe/Spire agent and TPM plugin and addresses bearer token issue
+  * This is done using enhancements to existing SPIFFE/SPIRE agent and TPM plugin and addresses bearer token issue

 **Addressing the key security and compliance challenges in the Sovereign Cloud AI Inferencing use case:**
 [Figure -- Verifiable Geofencing with Proof of Residency for Sovereign Cloud AI Inferencing](https://github.com/nedmsmith/draft-klspa-wimse-verifiable-geo-fence/blob/ramki/pictures/addressing-challenges-sovereign-cloud-ai-inferencing.svg)